 3. Ability to Purchase

 Does the prospect have the ability to purchase your product?
-This could either be from a financial and funding standpoint, but it could also include an ability to move forward from a contractual standpoint and not being locked into any existing agreements.
+This could either be from a financial and funding standpoint.
+Still, it could also include an ability to move forward from a contractual standpoint and not be locked into any existing agreements.

 4. Intent to Purchase